-• Establishment of a command center

-Helicopters carried giant 3,000-pound bags of filter medium from the Carrollton Water Plant at the Algiers Water Treatment Plant on Aug.
+• Establishment of a command center at the Algiers Water Treatment Plant on Aug.
 31. The area had not flooded and the plant was in full operation, with power and phone service.
 The plant was also used to provide housing, food and water for employees on duty or reporting for duty.